smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 (node #18) is in most respects like an instantiation of a primary class template, with the key difference that its ``SpecializedTemplate`` field now points at a ``SpecializedPartialSpecialization`` (SPS) instead of directly at the primary ``ClassTemplateDecl``.
-As explained above, the SPS points at the ``ClassTemplatePartialSpecializationDecl`` and has the ``TemplateArgumentList`` that applies to it.
+As explained above, under `ClassTemplateSpecializationDecl`_, the SPS points at the ``ClassTemplatePartialSpecializationDecl`` and has the ``TemplateArgumentList`` that applies to it.

 To emphasize:

 * ``ClassTemplateSpecializationDecl::TemplateArgs`` has the arguments
   the apply to the *primary*.
 These arguments are the *name* of this specialization within the context of the primary.
+For a CTPSD, the name is a pattern that includes template parameters.

 * ``ClassTemplateSpecializationDecl::SpecializedTemplate.SPS->TemplateArgs``
   has the arguments that apply to the *partial*.
 These arguments are